aradinbar/Linux-Kernel-Firewall/README.md

 2.Transparent proxy use to check the content of ftp the http data. for Htttp - blocks office file and content length above 2000. for ftp - blocks exe files, and checks the ftp authentication.

-the folder proxy contains two files : proxy_part_1.py and proxy_part_2.py.
+The folder proxy contains two files : proxy_part_1.py and proxy_part_2.py.
-In order to start the proxy going you should open two command shell windows and write :
+In order to start the proxy going, you should open two command shell windows and write :
 In the first window write:
 python proxy_part_1.py
 in the second window write :
 python proxy_part_2.py
-From this point the proxy will be up and listen and redirect, ftp and http packets.
+From this point the proxy will be up, listen and redirect ftp and http packets.